 The finished and compacted surface of earthwork on which a road pavement rests is called subgrade or formation.

-It is provided as an additional layer when subgrade is of poor quality.
-It consists of a layer comparatively cheaper material like burnt clinker, natural gravel or slag.
+It is provided as an additional layer when the subgrade is of poor quality.
+It consists of a layer of comparatively cheaper material like burnt clinker, natural gravel, or slag.

 3. Base Course: